White woman with purple hair and overalls holding fan of $100 bills and pointing

 The Angela Award

-Sponsored by the National Science Teachers Association (NSTA), this scholarship is open to female students in grades 5–8 from the United States, US territories, or Canada with a strong passion for science.
-Students can be enrolled in public or private school or be homeschooled to be eligible.
-Award recipients will receive a $1,000 savings bond, and the deadline is mid-December each year.
+The National Science Teachers Association's (NSTA) Angela Award is open to female students in grades 5–8 from the United States, US territories, or Canada with a strong passion for science.
+Eligible applicants can be enrolled in public or private schools or be homeschooled.
+Award recipients will receive a $5,000 cash prize, and the annual deadline is around mid-December.

-The GoSkills Scholarship is for female high school or college students who are pursuing any career field but have the goal of starting their own online business.
+The GoSkills "Be the Boss" Scholarship for Women in Business supports female high school and college students who are pursuing any career field but have the goal of starting their own business.
 This scholarship is not based on financial need, GPA, or demographic criteria, and there are no age restrictions.
-The $2,000 award is biannual, with deadlines of March 15 and September 15.
+The $2,000 award is biannual, with deadlines on March 15 and September 15 each year.

 Women in Science Scholarship

-The Women in Science Scholarship is open to female undergraduate students who will be entering their final year of undergraduate study.
-Applicants must be pursuing a degree in atmospheric science or a related science and have a minimum GPA of 3.0.
+Sponsored by the American Meteorological Society (AMS), the Women in Science Scholarship is open to female undergraduate students who will be entering their final year of undergraduate study.
+Applicants must be pursuing a degree in Atmospheric Science or a related field and have a minimum GPA of 3.0.
 It’s open to US citizens and applicants who hold permanent resident status.
-There are no age restrictions on this scholarship, and it’s only one of many scholarships offered by the American Meteorological Society.
-The award is for $10,000 with a deadline of March 4.
+There are no age restrictions for this scholarship, which is one of many offered by AMS.
+The award is for $10,000 with a floating spring deadline each year.

 WIIT Student Scholarships

-These scholarships are offered by the Association of Women in International Trade (WIIT).
-Applicants must identify as female and be an undergraduate junior or senior or a graduate student studying all aspects of international trade, economic development, or women’s economic empowerment.
-Award recipients will receive $1,500 as well as membership in the WIIT and mentorship from other members.
+The Association of Women in International Trade (WIIT) offers a biannual scholarship to support and encourage women studying all aspects of international trade.
+Applicants must identify as female and be an undergraduate junior or senior or a graduate student in programs involving trade policy and negotiations, global business and supply chains, economic development, women’s economic empowerment, and more.
+Recipients will receive $3,000 as well as membership in the WIIT and mentorship from other members.
 The deadlines fall on April 1 and November 1 each year.

 Find more opportunities from organizations that will recognize you for the amazing student you are with our Scholarship Search tool.